dusk-network/dusk-zerocaf/README.md

 <br/>

-> Operations with large numbers are recommended to be done in `SageMath`, where they can be converted in a continuouse format into rust and easily compiled each time.
+> Operations with large numbers are recommended to be done in `SageMath`, where they can be converted in a continuous format into rust and easily compiled each time.